junit-team/junit5/Prototype.md

 ----

-# Integrating JUnit 5 in JUnit 4 Test Suites
+# From JUnit 4 to 5: Integration and Migration

 [How to run existing JUnit 4 tests with JUnit5 and migrate from JUnit 4 to JUnit 5?](Prototype-JUnit4-Run-And-Migrate)